mids-w203/syllabus/syllabus.md

 ### Acceptable Resources
 - [Wolfram Alpha](https://www.wolframalpha.com) is an online tool that can be used to solve all kinds of difficult numerical manipulations like differentiation and integration.
 You can use this on the tests and homework as you please (_this isn't a calculus class_) but when you use it, provide a reference so that your graders know how you got from one stage to the other.
 - [Stack Overflow](https://www.stackoverflow.com) and other stack exchange sites. (_as long as you do not ask exact questions from the course_)
 - **Your fellow students** are invariably excellent individuals who will understand different aspects of statistics than you.
-Get together form study groups.
-As long as there's no copying and pasting you're fine.
+You are allowed to discuss homework with other students, but not tests.
+For homework problems, strategize with other students as much as you like, but write down the people you work with on your submission, and write down your final solution yourself (do not copy from another student).
 - Office hours!
 Between the section instructors and the TA's there are about a dozen office hours a week.
 Usually we'll end up covering the homework.
-It's worth your time to go.
+A lot of great learning happens during these hours and we strongly recommend them.

 ### Unacceptable Resources
 - Chegg, Slader, CourseHero and similar resources where students post exact questions from the course which are answered by professional "tutors" or students at other universities are **unacceptable in all circumstances**.
 The instructional team regularly looks at solutions posted to these websites and if we notice solutions that are substantially similar to these sites we will refer the offending student to the Center for Student Conduct.